Frequently Asked QuestionsRoommates

 Will I have cable television in my room?

-Each residence hall is equipped with cable TV.
+Each residence hall is equipped with digital cable TV.
 The cost of the “basic” cable service is included in the semester housing charges.
-Information Technology Services provides the cable cord, converter boxes, and repair service.
 Students need to provide their own digital TV and any needed cables.
 Information Technology Services provides support.
 For more cable tv information visit the IT Cable TV webpage.

 What do I do if I need something repaired in my room?